What Is eNPS? Score, Calculation, Benchmarks, Tips

 -

-Detractors: These employees are generally disengaged.
-This group is composed of individuals who hold the least favorable perceptions of an organization.
-Unlike the Passives, they are more likely to become actively disengaged and negatively influence those with whom they interact.
+Detractors: These employees are generally disengaged and hold the least favorable perceptions of the organization.
+Unlike Passives, they are more likely to become actively disengaged, negatively influence those around them, and leave the organization.
+Because detractor turnover carries real costs in recruitment, onboarding, and lost productivity, gathering and acting on their feedback should be a priority.

 .jpg?width=700&height=441&name=Group-13-(2).jpg)